Measurement.h5 file

 open

 It is possible to load the data to an HDF5Object by using the function load_from_id.
-All datasets are attributes to the data-object and can be easilly called as shown in the example below.
+All datasets are attributes to the data-object and can be easily called as shown in the example below.
 Set the optional argument mode to "a" if you want to change the contens of the file and to "r" if you only want to read the file:

 from specatalog.data_management.hdf5_reader import load_from_id